All Episodes

 There's a handful of others that maybe you could do as well.

-But those are the those are the main ones.
+But those are the main ones.

-I I I mentioned this to some of the staff.
+Domestically, when you talk about inflation, I mentioned this to some of the staff.

 I said, I haven't really felt inflation.

-I see prices of gas go up and down, I see prices of certain commodities go up and down.
+I see prices of certain commodities go up and down.

-Um, but I don't feel like there's runaway.
+But I don't feel like there's runaway.

-Well, I think the hotels screw everybody.
+Well, I think hotels screw everybody.

-Or a big Mac, right?
+Or a Big Mac, right?

-You used to buy a Big Mac fries in a Coke and it would cost five bucks.
+I used to buy a Big Mac fries in a Coke and it would cost five bucks.

-Now it's fifteen.
+Now it's 15.

-Because you saw very high gas prices, they've come down a little bit.
+Because you saw very high gas prices.

 Right.